 The Social Secretary shall be responsible for the planning and execution of social events within the College.
 These shall include, but not be limited to, bops (up to three per term), exchange dinners, events during Freshers' Week, and other social events throughout the year.
 The most time-consuming event for the social secretary shall be the Summer Ball.
 The social secretary shall chair a working committee on planning, organizing and executing the event.
 The social secretary shall be responsible for ensuring that all of the requirements of the College's Bop, Ball, and Summer Party Rules are fulfilled and that the Summer Ball operates in such a manner as to provide the maximum entertainment for members of the college but does not jeopardise the Student Representative Committee's budget.

 The Welfare Representatives shall represent the views of junior members at the College’s Welfare and Equality Committees.
-They shall be responsible for recruiting junior sponsors and assigning them to incoming students and for those arrangements in Freshers’ Week related to the general welfare of new members, in conjunction with the Vice President, the Bursar, and the Senior Tutor.
+They shall be responsible for recruiting junior sponsors and assigning them to incoming students and for those arrangements in Freshers’ Week related to the general welfare of new members, in conjunction with the Vice-President and the Bursar.
 The Welfare Representatives shall make themselves available to junior members for consultation and advice on welfare issues.

 Environmental, Health, and Safety Representative

 The Environmental, Health, and Safety representative shall represent the views of junior members at the College's annual Health and Safety Advisory Committee and shall help to convey important information obtained at that meeting and through the College Administration to junior members.
 They shall also be responsible for recruiting students to work as health and safety representatives at all events for junior members to ensure the safety of participants.
 They shall act to promote environmental issues, both local and global, with the main aim of raising environmental awareness at St Cross.
 They shall also promote relevant events and organise, publicise, and implement the College recycling scheme.